-From a (classical) complexity point of view, finding a \tds of minimum size is {\sf NP}-hard on planar graphs~\cite{GJ79,Zhu09}\footnote{As discussed later, this result is indeed claimed in~\cite{GJ79,Zhu09}, but we were not able to find the proofs.}.
-From a parameterized complexity perspective (see~\cite{DF99,FG06,Nie06} for the missing definitions), \textsc{Total Dominating Set} parameterized by the size of the solution\footnote{Given a pair $(G,k)$, where $G$ is a graph and $k$ is a positive integer, the problem is to decide whether $G$ has a \textsc{Total Dominating Set} of size at most $k$.} is $W[2]$-complete on general graphs~\cite{DF99} and {\sf FPT} on planar graphs~\cite{FoTh06,ABF+02}.
+From a (classical) complexity point of view, finding a \tds of minimum size is {\sf NP}-hard on planar graphs~\cite{GJ79,Zhu09}\footnote{This result is indeed claimed in the literature~\cite{GJ79,Zhu09}, but we were not able to find any proof of it.}.
+From a parameterized complexity perspective (see~\cite{DF13,FG06,Nie06,CyganFKLMPPS15} for the missing definitions), \textsc{Total Dominating Set} parameterized by the size of the solution is $W[2]$-complete on general graphs~\cite{DF13} and {\sf FPT} on planar graphs~\cite{FoTh06,ABF+02}.

 \paragraph{\textbf{\emph{Our results and techniques}}.} In this article we provide the first explicit (and reasonably simple) polynomial-time data reduction rules for \textsc{Total Dominating Set} on planar graphs, which lead to a linear kernel for the problem.
 In particular, we prove the following theorem.